garg-abhinav/PFA_GAN/README.md

 #### Pascal VOC2007

 1. Download the dataset ([data](https://bcsiriuschen.github.io/CARC/)).
-2. Create a directory named 'data' and extract all the tars there.
+2. Create a directory named `data` and extract all the files there.
-3. Create the metadata files (train and test) for training the network usinf data_exploration.py.
+3. Create the metadata files (train and test) for training the network using `data_exploration.py`.
 Update the file as needed.
-4. It should have this basic structure
+4. The directory should have this basic structure

    ```Bash
    $data/CACD2000                           # jpg files goes here